JessieArr/DancersGame/legend-of-mana/optimal-weapon-builds.md

 ---
-title: Optimal Weapon Builds
+title: Optimal Stat Builds
 parent: Legend of Mana
-permalink: /lom/optimal-weapon-builds/
+permalink: /lom/optimal-stat-builds/
 ---

-# Optimal Weapon Builds
+# Optimal Stat Builds

 Below is a chart of the stats gained per level by each type of weapon: